LLxprt Privacy-First Telemetry

 The log files contain structured data that can be analyzed with standard JSON tools:

-# View today's conversation log
+# View today's conversation log.
+This Linux example honors LLXPRT_DATA_HOME,

-cat ~/.llxprt/conversations/conversation-$(date +%Y-%m-%d).jsonl | jq '.'
+cat "${DATA_DIR}/conversations/conversation-$(date +%Y-%m-%d).jsonl" | jq '.'

 # Filter for specific providers

-cat ~/.llxprt/conversations/conversation-*.jsonl | jq 'select(.provider == "openai")'
+cat "${DATA_DIR}/conversations/conversation-"*.jsonl | jq 'select(.provider == "openai")'

 # Count conversations by provider

-cat ~/.llxprt/conversations/conversation-*.jsonl | jq -r '.provider' | sort | uniq -c
+cat "${DATA_DIR}/conversations/conversation-"*.jsonl | jq -r '.provider' | sort | uniq -c

 Privacy Guarantees